icerpc/slicec/README.md

 cargo run example/testing.ice
 ```

-Or build libslice and the slicec-cs binary, and use them directly:
+Or build the slice library and the slicec-cs binary, and use them directly:

 ```
 cargo build --release